 - Make sure there are no background noises in your message – like tv, radio, or traffic.

 - If you are calling about a confidential matter, don’t leave all the details on the voicemail.
 You never know who may have access to the voicemail or may overhear it.

 - Listen to all voicemail prompts and follow instructions carefully as every phone system is different.

 When good voicemail is important

-The ability to leave a good voicemail message is not a thing of the past and is still important, especially in a work environment.
+The ability to leave an excellent voicemail message is not a thing of the past.
+It is still important, especially in a work environment.
 Use these tips to stay on point.
 Soon you will wonder why you ever hesitated to leave voicemails, and any anxiety you may have will be a thing of the past.

 No matter who you are leaving a voicemail for, or the situation, make sure it is a good one.